selfcustody/krux/docs/getting-started/generating-a-mnemonic.en.md

 <br><br><br><br>

 # Alternatives
-See [here](https://vault12.rebelmouse.com/seed-phrase-generation-2650084084.html) for a good method to generate a mnemonic manually, or visit [Ian Coleman's BIP-39 Tool](https://iancoleman.io/bip39/) offline or on an airgapped device to generate one automatically.
+See [here](https://vault12.com/securemycrypto/cryptocurrency-security-how-to/seed-phrase-creation/) for good methods to generate a mnemonic manually, or visit [Ian Coleman's BIP-39 Tool](https://iancoleman.io/bip39/) offline or on an airgapped device to generate one automatically.

 It's worth noting that Ian's tool is able to take a mnemonic and generate a QR code that Krux can read in via the QR input method mentioned on the next page.